sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/npm/README.md

 ## Using npm Scripts

 `package.json` files have a `scripts` key in them that defines different scripts that can be run from the command line.
-For example, CRA apps come with these by default:
+For example, React apps built with CRA apps come with these by default:

 ![Contents of a package.json file](assets/npm-3.png)